Benefits of Psilocybin Therapy

 ADHD has shown a particular relationship with Psilocybin whereas macrodosing has not shown as many correlated effects in improving mental functioning.
 Microdosing on the other hand has been found to have a great number of benefits on people suffering from ADHD.

 One of the key domains of ADHD in patients that should be considered in terms of Psilocybin treatment is emotional dysfunction, such as a lack of emotional control and impulsivity.

 It is suggested that in micro quantities, Psilocybin has the potential to reconfigure neural pathways to approach a problem in more creative ways which allows for a larger emotional connection to the task at hand.
 This assists in letting the task at hand become more approachable and consequently increases concentration.
 This is corroborated by the ability of Psilocybin to create new neural pathways in a recent study where the growth of new dendritic spines was shown to have a positive and enduring effect in problem solving.

 DEPRESSION & ANXIETY

-The topic of mental disorders like Depression and Anxiety in their neurophysiological similarities, have led to a high number of research projects aimed at how Psilocybin can be an effective treatment for both of them together.
+The topic of mental disorders like major depressive disorder or Depression and Anxiety in their neurophysiological similarities, have led to a high number of research projects aimed at how Psilocybin can be an effective treatment for both of them together.

 One of the core similarities between brain scans in people with Depression and Anxiety is a decrease in Serotonin (colloquially known as the happiness, well-being and mediator hormone) in the space between a neuron and its target cells.
 What this means is that communication between the brain and the rest of the body can get stilted and repetitive.
 In this study psilocybin was shown to have an important effect on neurochemistry where it was related to the activation of several Serotonin receptors, which in turn showed positive outcomes on depressive symptoms.